d3/d3-timer/README.md

 ## API Reference

+<a name="now" href="#now">#</a> d3.<b>now</b>()

+Returns the current time as defined by [performance.now](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now) if available, and [Date.now](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date/now) if not.
+The current time is updated at the start of a frame; it is thus consistent during the frame, and any timers scheduled during the same frame will be synchronized.
+If this method is called outside of a frame, such as in response to a user event, the current time is calculated and then fixed until the next frame, again ensuring consistent timing during event handling.

 <a name="timer" href="#timer">#</a> d3.<b>timer</b>(<i>callback</i>[, <i>delay</i>[, <i>time</i>]])

 Schedules a new timer, invoking the specified *callback* repeatedly until the timer is [stopped](#timer_stop).
 An optional numeric *delay* in milliseconds may be specified to invoke the given *callback* after a delay; if *delay* is not specified, it defaults to zero.
 The delay is relative to the specified *time* in milliseconds; if *time* is not specified, it defaults to [now](#now).